nanuzn06/Official-Tag/README.md

 3. You have to also maintain a good commit history with proper maintained authorship to the required commits.

 Device Requirements:-
-1. Device SeLinux should be enforcing.
-2. Device Important functions should be working (camera, data, video calling, wifi Hotspot, etc) so as to be used as a good daily driver.
+1. Device Important functions should be working (camera, data, video calling, wifi Hotspot, etc) so as to be used as a good daily driver.
-3. All the device sources should be opensource.
+2. All the device sources should be opensource.

 Fill this up if all the above points matches your criterias https://goo.gl/forms/mRvocqWINhWGs32d2